Benedict Cumberbatch Takes A Dive In Freezing Water For Red Nose Day

 But Cumberbatch was not alone in braving the freezing water on Friday.
 Zander Woollcombe of United Global Mental Health played the imitation game (pun intended) and joined the Sherlock star for a cold swim.

-In a collection of photos published by The Daily Mail, the duo is seen goofing around in the water, energetically splashing around to keep warm as they proudly wear their red noses and antennas.
+In a collection of photos, the duo is seen goofing around in the water, energetically splashing around to keep warm as they proudly wear their red noses and antennas.

 Cumberbatch and Woollcombe were accompanied by comedian Noel Fielding.
 But, unlike the two antenna-donning men, who were more than happy to jump in the freezing pond, Fielding preferred to stay out of the water, watching their athletic performance with a bemused look on his face.
-And, judging by the fact that he was bundled up in a long faux-fur coat, it’s safe to assume that the two swimmers faced some plummeting temperatures on their day out on the water.
+And, judging by the fact that he was bundled up in a long faux fur coat, it’s safe to assume that the two swimmers faced some plummeting temperatures on their day out on the water.

 We are posting this photo of topless Benedict Cumberbatch, @woollcombe and @noelfielding11 with no context for your viewing pleasure.